Life75/acme-widget-co/README.md

 2. The customer should display on the right side of the web application page, there will have a drop down for the customer's information.

-3. Within the customer dropdown the user can assign a contact to that specific customer with the `Add contact` button.
+3. Within the customer dropdown the user can assign a contact to that specific customer with the `Add contact` button that will display a fill in boxes on the left side of the webpage to fill in.

 4. The user can also delete that customer with the `Delete Customer` button.